timofeysie/react-tdd-dojo/README.md

 # React TDD dojo

-This is an exercise app to practice TDD with React using TypeScipt.
+This is an exercise app to practice TDD with React using TypeScript.

 The master and develop branches have the basic starting point generated with create-react-app.
 The exercises will have their own branches.